sfdcbrewery/sriharideep.github.io/_posts/2018-10-24-SalesforceFilesContentDataModel.md

 ![_config.yml]({{ site.baseurl }}/images/Content/banner.jpg)

-In first half of blog post lets discuss the data model of Content in Salesforce ecosystem.
-In the second half, lets talk how we can access the Content programmatically using Apex and achieve similar functionalities we have in the case of an attachment.
-Here is the data-model of the content in Salesforce:
+In the first half of blog post lets discuss the data model of Content in Salesforce ecosystem.
+In the second half, let's talk about how we can access the Content programmatically using Apex and achieve similar functionalities we have in the case of an attachment.
+Here is the data model of the content in Salesforce: ￼
 ￼
 ![_config.yml]({{ site.baseurl }}/images/Content/file.png)